iamronen/Generativeprocess/Personal Spaces/Ronen/Wholocracy/Sequences/Money/GenSeq - Fundamental Flow of Money.md

 # Fundamental Flow of Money
 ## Purpose
-The purpose of the money process is to enable a flow of monetary currencies that will lead to the manifestation of the digital space.1. !
+The purpose of the money process is to enable a flow of monetary currencies that will lead to the manifestation of the digital space.

 ## Sequence
 1. ![[Source]]